Emergency Intercom Repairs Melbourne

 Constant hum, static, or electrical buzz through the speaker.
 We identify ground loop issues, shielding failures, and nearby RF interference causing audio degradation — and fix it without replacing the whole system.

-From your emergency call to a fully restored intercom — here’s exactly how SIPKO Security responds when access is down in Melbourne.
+From your emergency call to system testing and handover, this is how SIPKO Security handles intercom faults when access is affected in Melbourne.

 Call or Request Service

-Phone us on +61 406 432 691 or submit the form.
-We ask a few quick questions so our tech arrives with the right parts — no wasted trips.
+Phone us on 0406 432 691 or submit the form.
+We ask a few quick questions so our technician can prepare properly before attendance.

 On-Site Diagnosis